neilpreyes/Project_5_CS2400/README.md

 Master graphs and its representations in Java.
-Use array representation to solve some max-heap problems. \
+Use array representation to solve some graph problems. \
-Neil Patrick Reyes -  \
+Neil Patrick Reyes -  Interface and Graph files\
-Gerardo Solis - \
+Gerardo Solis - Implementation of interface and graph files\
 Kenzo Khowdee - \
 Video link - \
 Javadoc link -